IntentTechnology/webflow/src/trainers-about/trainer-1.md

   instagram.
 He has trained the likes of CashNasty, Kenny Chao, RyanTheCrashDummy and plethora of other influencers as well as high school, division 1, and pro talent.
-He has many viral training clips of him breaking down specific moves and also providing training tips for hoopers in need.
+He has many viral training clips of him breaking down specific moves and also providing training tips for hoopers in need
 TrainerBioparagraphTwo: >-
   B Ellis was a 4 Time Conference Champion & National Runner up at the number 1 NAIA Program in the Country, LSUA.
 He is 2nd all time in assists for the